Dates & Prices

 BOOK HOLIDAY NOW

-Our holiday has been timed to see the best of the Mediterranean autumn wildflowers in some of the best areas in the Peloponnese, Tayetos, Parnonas and Mani.
+Our holiday has been timed to see the best of the Mediterranean autumn wildflowers in some of the best areas in the Peloponnese – Tayetos and Mani.

-We invite you to join us for a wonderful week of Greek autumn flora and other wildlife!
+We invite you to join us for a week of warm Greek autumn sunshine, fine flora, and more wonderful wildlife!

 The Peloponnese has a typical Mediterranean climate with mild, wet winters and hot dry summers.
 Spring really starts in the autumn with the coming of the rains; the first plants to flower are the many bulbs of the area.
-Our holiday has been timed to see the best of the Mediterranean autumn wildflowers in some of the best areas in the Peloponnese, Tayetos, Parnonas and Mani.
+Our holiday has been timed to see the best of the Mediterranean autumn wildflowers in some of the best areas in the Peloponnese, Tayetos and Mani.
 Tayetos, the highest mountain in the Peloponnese, features a fascinating flora.
 We can expect to explore up to around 1800m to enjoy the range of flowers and mix of evergreen and deciduous forests.
-Parnonas and the Mani peninsula both support a diverse range of flowers too.
+The Mani peninsula supports a diverse range of flowers too.

 We expect to see Colchicum, Cyclamen, Sternbergia, several species of Crocus, a Galanthus and possibly a Biarum as well.
 The focus of the holiday will be on finding and photographing the plants and enjoying the other natural history in this beautiful autumn landscape, as well as soaking up the local culture.
 We shall take in a number of archaeological areas, such as the tomb of Atreas, (possibly Epidauros) and Mystras, the magnificent Byzantine city on the slopes of the Tayetos and smaller Byzantine churches that we come across.
 We shall also visit the Mani to see the fortified towers.